ruthpohrp/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-danger">:warning: **WARNING:**

-* Editing the tags will automatically erase all previous tags!
+<br>* Editing the tags will automatically erase all previous tags!

-* This command edits the index of the list on the right hand side (i.e. if its filtered, `edit 1 n/Ruth` will edit the first index in the filtered list and not the entire list.
+<br>* This command edits the index of the list on the right hand side (i.e. if its filtered, `edit 1 n/Ruth` will edit the first index in the filtered list and not the entire list.
 </div>

 Example(s):